Cathal O'Shannon: Republicanism and the Revolutionary era

+In the December 1918 United Kingdom general election, he campaigned for Sinn Féin in Belfast: for Éamon de Valera in Belfast West and for his ITGWU colleague and Connolly's aide de camp in 1916, Winifred Carney in Belfast Victoria.
+He is thought to have written Carney's manifesto which declared her resolve to fight partition "with the same weapons, and same spirit and determination with which I fought, and am ready to fight again, for the Republic".

-Alongside Labour Leader Thomas Johnson, O'Shannon helped draft the Democratic Programme, a declaration of economic and social principles that the newly created Dáil Eireann was asked to follow in return for Labour not contesting the 1918 Irish general election.
+Alongside Labour leader Thomas Johnson, O'Shannon helped draft the Democratic Programme, a declaration of economic and social principles that the newly created Dáil Éireann was asked to follow in return for Labour not contesting the 1918 general election.
 O'Shannon aided the drafting of the programme despite his opposition to the idea of Labour not contesting the election.
 O'Shannon was becoming increasingly militant, now declaring himself "an Irish Bolshevik" and stating that "the soviet idea was the only one that would confer freedom on Ireland".
 O'Shannon supported the outbreak of the "Irish soviets", which were a number of actions by striking Irish workers between 1919 and 1920 where they seized control of their workplaces, declared themselves "Soviets" and either ran these workplaces without input from their owners or negotiated for better conditions.

 In 1920 O'Shannon began travelling to Britain to speak on behalf of the Irish Revolution, trying to win the support of the British Labour movement.
 It was in April 1920 that he was arrested and imprisoned for this, on the charge of sedition, and sent to Mountjoy Prison.
-However, he was released following an 8 day hunger strike.
+However, he was released following an 8-day hunger strike.

 In October 1921 the peace talks which would eventually lead to the Anglo-Irish Treaty had begun.
 O'Shannon called for the negotiators not to compromise on the recognition of the Irish Republic.
 When a deal was announced, O'Shannon supported "neutrality" by the Labour movement in the Irish Civil War and viewed the entire affair as a "distraction", stating instead that the real war which should have been fought should have been a class war.